pm4ml/cbs-core-connector-test-harness/README.md

 A development and testing harness for core connectors that support the P2P cross currency use case in a Mojaloop scheme

+# Pre-requisites
+Before you go through this test harness documentation, the following are required for you to be able to go through it successfully

+- Working knowledge of RESTful APIs
+- Docker

 # Overview
 This test harness is intended to provide a core connector testing and development framework.
 The idea of a core connector came about as a result of the need to have an integration middlewear between the Mojaloop Connector (SDK Scheme Adapter) and a Financial Service Provider (FSP) Core Banking System.